How to Put Vinyl on A Curved Surface - Take 2

 It’s been stuck in my head for about a week now…

 I modified the refrain from the song a little bit (because space is limited on the pot), and I think it’s a perfect fit!

 Once you weed your design, you’ll want to put on transfer paper.
-Transfer paper is an opaque sticky sheet that helps you move your vinyl from the vinyl backing sheet to your project surface.
-I prefer to use Silhouette premium transfer paper.
+Transfer paper is a translucent sticky sheet that helps you move your vinyl from the vinyl backing sheet to your project surface.
 To put transfer paper on a larger design, you’ll want to work the backing sheet off as you apply the transfer paper to the vinyl.
-This was hard to take a good photo of- but this is how I did it:
+This is how I did it.

 Just start on one side and then slide the transfer paper backing off as your work across the surface covering the vinyl.